-Ellen Boccuzzi is acting director for Governance and Law and leads The Asia Foundation’s Urban Governance Initiative.
-She has fifteen years of professional experience in international development, good governance, and civil society issues with a focus on Asia.
+Ellen Boccuzzi was formerly associate director for Governance and Law, leading The Asia Foundation’s Urban Governance Initiative.
+She has more than fifteen years of professional experience in international development, good governance, and civil society issues with a focus on Asia.

 Prior to joining the Asia Foundation, Dr. Boccuzzi served as a Foreign Service Officer with the United States Agency for International Development (USAID), where she managed USAID’s media development portfolio in Afghanistan and contributed to USAID strategies on human trafficking and Democracy, Human Rights, and Governance (DRG).